Universite-Gustave-Eiffel/NoiseModelling/Docs/Numerical_Model.rst

 The ray tracing algorithm is a rubber-band like algorithm as specified in `CNOSSOS-EU`_.

 .. warning::
-    - rays backwards to the source or receiver are not taken into account.
+    - Rays backwards to the source or receiver are not taken into account.
 For example, if a receiver is located inside a U-shaped building, only diffractions on horizontal edges will be taken into account.

 Propagation Numerical Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The emission model of the implemented traffic is the `CNOSSOS-EU`_ model.

 .. warning::
-    - the rays under favorable conditions are subject to `questioning`_.
+    - The rays under favorable conditions are subject to `questioning`_.
 The current version is not final.
-    - the Rayleigh criterion is subject to `questioning`_.
+    - The Rayleigh criterion is subject to `questioning`_.
 The current version does not integrate calculation that involve this criterion.
-    - taking into account 15 degrees obstacles are subject to `questioning`_.
+    - Taking into account 15 degrees obstacles are subject to `questioning`_.
 The current version doesn't integrate calculation that involve 15 degrees obstacles.

 .. _questioning: https://www.rivm.nl/bibliotheek/rapporten/2019-0023.pdf